jhercule127/missing-course/vim.md

 Also `:r FILENAME` retrieves the FILENAME and puts it below the cursor position

 Cool tip: `:r !ls` reads the output of the command and puts it below the cursor

+While running vim:
+1. :sp filename for a horizontal split
+2. :vsp filename or :vs filename for a vertical split

 ### Vim Configuration